Preregistration is required. Please read below for steps to request registration for cat volunteer training.

 - Part 1: you’ll learn most of what you need to know to help with the cats, including volunteer and cat safety and sanitation, how to feed the cats, scoop litter boxes, and do basic cleaning.

-- Mentoring shift: The last part of the training includes working with a mentor to make sure that you’re comfortable coming to PAWS to volunteer after the training.
+- Part 2: Mentoring shift.
+The second part of the training includes working with a mentor to make sure that you’re comfortable coming to PAWS to volunteer after the training.

 Steps to Request Registration for Cat Volunteer Training: